eProsima/vulcanexus/docs/rst/tutorials/core/deployment/external_locators/external_locators.rst

 -----------------------------------------------------

 In order to define the desired External Locators configuration, an XML profile needs to be provided (see `Fast DDS XML profiles <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>`_).
-External Locators announcement for the different `Communication establishment Phases: <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery.html>`_ Participant Discovery Phase (metatraffic, initial peers tags) and Endpoint Discovery Phase (user traffic tag), should be defined.
+External Locators announcement for the different `Communication phases: <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery.html>`_ participant and endpoint discovery phase (metatraffic, initial peers tags), and user data communication phase (user traffic tag), should be defined.

 Following with the example above, two XML configuration profiles should be provided.
 The power of External Locators is the ability to connect to nodes within external networks while still being discovered in the local network.